here to serve.

 WALKING IT OUT

 Every person on our team has found an answer to that question.
 All staff that join us will ask this same question.
-Students in our training programs will get to participate alongside us.
+Individuals in our training programs will get to participate alongside us.
 As part of our weekly schedule, each of us have the honour to serve in different ministries around the city.
 We believe that as we serve our city the Kingdom of God can be revealed.